sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX support for Metafont logo fonts
+Short desc    : LaTeX support for Metafont logo fonts
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : LaTeX package and font definition file to access the Knuthian
+Descript     : LaTeX package and font definition file to access the Knuthian
              : mflogo fonts described in 'The Metafontbook' and to typeset
              : Metafont logos in LaTeX documents.
 ```